olivrap/a-new-repo/README.md

 # a-new-repo
-Exemplo do Uso de CI no GitHub.
+Exemplo do Uso de CI no GitHub ... editable.